vipolise/ydk-py-samples/README.md

 $ vagrant resume
 ```

-To destroy your sandbox, issue the following command from the directory where `Vagrantfile` resides on your host:
+To destroy your sandbox, issue the following command:
 ```
 $ vagrant destroy
 ```